matomo-org/developer-documentation/docs/3.x/getting-started-part-1.md

 ### If you want to execute the automated test suite

+Make sure you have pulled Matomo's source code using git, an installation from an archive does not support running automated tests.

-If you plan on running automated tests, you'll have to set the following configuration options in `config/config.ini.php`:
+Set the following configuration options in `config/config.ini.php`:

 ```ini
 [database_tests]